 In Manchester, I teach The Habsburg Empire, c.
-1450–1800 (HIST10101, History in Practice) as well as Material Encounters in the Early Modern World, 1400–1800 (HIST31881, L3 Specialist Course, Course Unit Director).
-I furthermore teach HIST10301 Forging a New World: Europe c.1450–1750, HIST20390 Long Essay, HIST21152 A History of Europe in 100 Objects: Material Culture and Daily Life, 1450–1800, and I am the Course Unit Director of the MA course SALC70042 Reading the Middle Ages and Renaissance: Palaeography, Codicology, and Sources.
+1450–1800 (HIST10101, L1 History in Practice) as well as Material Encounters in the Early Modern World, 1400–1800 (HIST31881, L3 Specialist Course, Course Unit Director).
+I furthermore teach HIST10301 Forging a New World: Europe c.1450–1750 (L1), HIST20390 Long Essay (L2), HIST21152 The Stuff of History: Objects Across Borders, 1500–1800 (L2), SALC70031 Perspectives on Medieval and Renaissance Studies (MA), and I am the Course Unit Director of the MA course SALC700040 Palaeography: Reading the Middle Ages, Renaissance and Early Modern Period.

 I am more than happy to mentor students and doctoral students in any field related to my expertise.

 In the academic year 2018/19, I was nominated for a Teaching Excellence Award (finalist on university level) as well as the Faculty Students' Outstanding Supervisor Award (students' nomination).
 In 2020, I have been awarded an Outstanding UG Dissertation Supervisor Award by the Faculty of Humanities.